vmsilvamolina/vmsilvamolina.github.io/_posts/2020/2020-09-06-functions-swiss-army-ops.md

 With Azure Functions, you can write code with PowerShell, Python, C#, Java, and Javascript to publish these blocks of code as functions.
 Those functions are hosted in Azure in a container called a **Function App**.
 How does it work?
 Functions run when they are "triggered" and you'll see that in action in this post-guide.
 Though functions can run for a longer time under the premium and app service plans, the ultimate purpose of a function should be to do a particular task and do that task as efficiently as possible.

-How Azure Functions will help with daily tasks or automate the "boring stuff"?
-In previous lines quote that two of the most popular scripting languages as is PowerShell and Python are available to use and...
-Did I mention that exists a free plan (with limitations obviously)?
+How will Azure Functions help with daily tasks or automate the "boring stuff"?
+In previous lines I quoted that two of the most popular scripting languages such as PowerShell and Python are available to use and...
+Did I mention that there is a free plan (with limitations obviously)?
 Functions created for default use the **Consumption plan** as a hosting plan when billing is based on the number of function executions, execution time, and memory used.
 In other words, you only pay for the time your functions are running.

 ## First step: Create a Function App